djumpen/test-ex-go/README.md

 ## Tasks

-To be able to scale our app I moved cancellation task to it's own runner.
-Repeats can be managed either by our app or by CronJob (depends on config)
+To be able to scale our app we execute cancellation task with it's own runner.
+Repeats can be managed either by our app or by CronJob (depends on config).
+We assume this particular service will not be scaled in current implementation.

 `$ go run cmd/task/cancellation.go`